Train Short, Test Long: Attention with Linear Biases Enables Input Length Extrapolation: Attention with Linear Biases (ALiBi)

-\paragraph{Implementation} ALiBi is easy to implement, with all of the changes accomplished in a few lines of code.
-We implement it by adding the linear biases to the mask matrix.
-In practice, when training a transformer language model, query $\mathbf{q}_i$ attends only to keys $1$ to $i$, and that is implemented by adding a mask matrix to the query-key dot product before the softmax operation is applied.
-This means that there is no runtime penalty when using our method, since we do not add any operations to the network, we only modify the mask that is added to the attention scores in every attention sublayer.
+\paragraph{Implementation.} ALiBi is easy to implement, with all changes accomplished in a few lines of code.
+We implement it by modifying the mask matrix by adding the linear biases to it (in practice, when training a transformer LM, query $\mathbf{q}_i$ attends only to keys $1$ to $i$; this is implemented by adding a mask matrix to the query-key dot product before the softmax operation is applied).
+This means that there is no runtime penalty when using our method since we add no operations to the network.

-Compared to the sinusoidal model trained on the same input lengths, there is a memory increase (up to 100MB in some of our experiments) when using ALiBi since in the unmodified transformer the mask is of size $L\times L$, but when using ALiBi the mask is slightly larger, at $n \times L\times L$ (where $n$ is the number of heads) since the linear biases added for each head must use a different slope.
-But, as we show, ALiBi allows for training on much smaller sequences while still achieving (and sometimes surpassing) results obtained using sinusoidal embeddings on longer sequences, and this saves multiple gigabytes of memory.
+Compared to the sinusoidal model trained on the same input lengths, AliBi incurs a memory increase (up to 100MB in some of our experiments): in the unmodified transformer, the mask is of size $L\times L$; when using ALiBi, the mask is a slightly larger $n \times L\times L$ (where $n$ is the number of heads) since the linear biases added for each head uses a different slope.
+But, as we show, ALiBi enables training on much smaller sequences while still achieving (and occasionally surpassing) results obtained using sinusoidal embeddings on longer sequences, which saves multiple gigabytes of memory.